 On this full day program, students will have the option of looking at one of two sites in the Fortitude Valley (Fortitude Valley Station entrance and Brunswick Street Mall) with the aim of improving a public space.
-Following an introductory urban transect, they will consider some of the issues faced in the area before choosing some focus questions that will guide their field work and assessment task.

 Upon return to the classroom, students can analyse and synthesis their qualitative/quantitative data collected to propose action/s to manage the identified challenge in Fortitude Valley.

-Curriculum Activity Risk Assessment - Year 11 Planning Sustainable Places (PDF, 1.2MB)
+Curriculum Activity Risk Assessment - Year 11 Planning Sustainable Places

 Make a booking!